gmind/gmind.github.com/howto.markdown

 Where to put them, you ask?
 On kiosks, flyer walls, bulletin boards, with band posters, wherever people might see them.

+# Magnet/Sticker Strips

+Stickers are a little destructive, depending on where you put them.

+Magnets though - those work great for attaching to lots of metal objects non-permanently!

+Inkjet printers can print on sticker sheets or magnet sheets.

+Just cut between the strips!

 # Cards